curityio/mcp-authorization-secured-api/clients/mcp-inspector/README.md

 ## CORS

-The MCP inspector calls the deployed endpoints directly from the browser.\
+The MCP inspector calls the example deployment's endpoints directly from the browser.\
 Therefore, the example deployment's API gateway must use a CORS plugin to grant access to the web client:

 ```yaml